steveschnepp/blog.pwkf.org/_posts/2022-12-22-microservices-are-harmful.md

 But fear not!
 There are many companies that do make nice money out of managing those traffic jams for you.
-And if you remembered correctly, those are the same ones that massively invest into the micro-services ecosystem marketing, funding all those article & conferences.
-But, let's not feed too much into the conspiracy theory, I just think that it is capitalism at work by simply offering what customers want.
+And if you remembered correctly, those are the same ones that massively invest into the micro-services ecosystem marketing, funding all those articles & conferences.
+But, let's not feed too much into the conspiracy theory, I think that it is simply capitalism at work by just offering what customers want.

 **That said, it is a local optimum only.**

 ### Mass transportation to the Rescue!

-Overcrowded car transit is the exact problem that many European cities have.
+Overcrowded car transit is the *exact problem* that many European cities have.
 Therefore they invested heavily into mass transportation.

 And that's what I propose : **mass-transportation to the rescue!**